Michael Lim

 A bit about the work you are doing here...

-I've always been curious about the impacts of climate change, and how animals be able to cope with the changes to come.
-As part of that curiosity, I'm trying to uncover what happens to mothers exposed to stressors linked with climate change (like high
+I've always been curious about the impacts of climate change, and how animals will be able to cope with the changes to come.
+As part of that curiosity, I worked to uncover what happens to mothers exposed to stressors linked with climate change (like high temperatures), what they transfer into their offspring, and if this transfer leads to increased tolerance against climate change stressors.

-Although my work is being done on zebrafish, they possess many similar stress response pathways found in other organisms (including humans!).
+Although my work was being done on zebrafish, they possess many similar stress response pathways found in other organisms (including humans!).
 By uncovering the potential for transgenerational increased tolerance, we will be better equipped to properly gauge the impacts of climate change stressors, and possibly even result in the ability to identify if a certain group of offspring may have increased tolerance (even before they're born!).

 Tell us something about you, beyond being a grad student...